openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

-These guidelines, which are based on the experiences of MOOC teams that have used the cohort feature in this way, are suggested to help you determine how many auto cohort groups to define for your course.
+These guidelines, which are based on the experiences of MOOC teams that have used the cohort feature in this way, are suggested to help you determine how many automatic cohort groups to define for your course.

 * Each cohort should be large enough to inspire lively participation and diverse points of view, but small enough to allow a sense of community to